Moranbah

 An assessment of population growth drivers in Moranbah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Moranbah's population was approximately 10,013 as of February 2026.
-This figure represents an increase of 588 people, a 6.2% rise from the 9,425 reported in the 2021 Census.
-The change is inferred from the estimated resident population of 9,973 in June 2024 and an additional 59 validated new addresses since the Census date.
-This results in a density ratio of 3.3 persons per square kilometer.
-Over the past decade, Moranbah has shown resilient growth with a compound annual growth rate of 0.9%, outpacing its SA3 area.
-Natural growth contributed approximately 65.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Moranbah's population is around 10,013 as of Feb 2026.
+This reflects an increase of 588 people (6.2%) since the 2021 Census, which reported a population of 9,425 people.
+The change is inferred from the estimated resident population of 9,973 from the ABS as of June 2024 and an additional 59 validated new addresses since the Census date.
+This population level equates to a density ratio of 3.3 persons per square kilometer, providing ample space per person.
+Over the past decade, Moranbah has demonstrated resilient growth patterns with a 0.9% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 65.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data, for each age cohort.
-Future demographic trends suggest a population increase just below the median of Australia's non-metropolitan areas, with Moranbah expected to gain 612 persons by 2041, reflecting a total growth of 5.7% over the 17 years based on the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Regarding demographic trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area expected to increase by 612 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 5.7% in total over the 17 years.

 Frequently Asked Questions - Population